-- 6.1 After a fall in dressage or if an Athlete dismounts on cross country, they may be assisted to catch their Horse, to adjust their saddlery, to remount or be handed any part of their saddlery or equipment while they are dismounted or after they have remounted. - 6.2 Headgear and/or spectacles may be handed to a mounted Athlete during the Jumping Test.
+- 6.1 If an Athlete dismounts on Cross Country, they may be assisted to catch their Horse, to adjust their saddlery, to remount or be handed any part of their saddlery or equipment while they are dismounted or after they have remounted. - 6.2 Headgear and/or spectacles may be handed to a mounted Athlete during the Jumping Test.
 Whip headgear and/or spectacles may be handed to a mounted Athlete during the Cross Country Test. - 6.3 An Athlete, after having knocked a flag at an obstacle as a consequence of a run out may ask the Fence Judge for the flag to be repositioned, but no time will be deducted.